-IDCM 17 Design for Engagement and Education on Green Buildings
+IDCM 17 Design for Engagement and Education on Green Buildings to the green buildings.

-Encourage public education that focuses on strategies and solutions applied to the green buildings.

-1 credit for providing any two (2) education elements from the following list of green building design measures and provisions accredited by BEAM Plus and implemented in the project.
+Objective Encourage public education that focuses on strategies and solutions applied of green building design measures and provisions accredited by BEAM Plus and implemented in the project.
 The Project must achieve a rating of Bronze or above.